AlessioBoetti/deep-learning-applications/README.md

 - One-vs-Rest (OVR): minimizing the loss of the target label while at the same time maximizing the loss of all other labels.

 This resulted in a total of 6 experiments.

+Finally I also tried to generate adversarial images after training the usual CNN 9 Conv Layer model with a targeted attack, to see the effect of another target attack.

+In all the experiments the target class was 5 (dog).

 The adversarial images and their difference from the original images can be found in the lab exercise result folder, inside the <code>imgs_adv_samples</code> subfolders of every experiment.